 G r i n n’s Fairy Tales

 Once there was a little llama called simply Llama.
-It was as if his parents had run out of names with his siblings.
+It was as if her parents had run out of names with her siblings.
 This little llama was sad because she wanted to be a camel.

 Oh, if only I could have a hump or two like the magnificent animals that carry Queens and Kings and Princes high up where every ones attention is drawn to them.
 Tassels and gold and silk bedeck these camels.
 Such beauty and elegance!
 I would like to be proud and haughty like that!
 Llama would say.